K\"ahler metrics and toric Lagrangian fibrations: Invariant K ahler metrics II: toric Lagrangian fibrations

 \subsection{Proof of Theorem \ref{thm:kahlmetrtoricsp}}

 In this section we prove the two directions of the statement of Theorem \ref{thm:kahlmetrtoricsp}.
-We start by proving the following local result concerning invariant metrics in the local model discussed in Section \ref{subsec:toric:lagrangian:fibrations}.
+We start by proving the following local result concerning invariant metrics in the local model of a toric $\T$-space discussed in Section \ref{subsec:toric:lagrangian:fibrations}.